Finding better ways to provide the materials the world needs

 In 2010, we signed the Haisla Legacy Agreement, establishing a collaborative working arrangement with the Haisla Nation for the next 30 years.
 Current focus areas include procurement, environmental protocols and employment, including contracts and permitting related to the Kemano T2 Project.
 We work closely with the Haisla community to ensure these focus areas remain relevant, continuing to define how we work together including prioritising First Nation businesses for contracting and employment opportunities.
 Since 2000, we have been collaborating with the Cheslatta Carrier Nation on initiatives ranging from land and forest management, to competitive contracting and reservoir stewardship projects.
 In 2017, with our support, the Cheslatta opened the Remote Industry Training Centre, to build a workforce to work on projects across a range of industries.
 In 2012, we returned 12,000 acres of land to the Cheslatta Nation which has led to a renewed protocol agreement.
 The geographical size of the Nechako reservoir touches many First Nations including those who are not directly adjacent to it.
 Currently we also have protocol agreements with the Nee Tai Buhn and Skin Tyee communities.

-In 2019, we spent C$589 million in British Columbia towards contracts and services, and contributed over C$843 million to the provincial economy.
-We have worked with the local community, Haisla and Cheslatta Nations to ensure their members and affiliated businesses benefit from project opportunities such as the building of a second tunnel at Kemano.
-During the modernisation of the Kitimat smelter, at peak construction, we employed over 1,200 local residents from Kitimat, Kitamaat Village and Terrace.
+In 2023, we spent C$281 million in British Columbia towards contracts and services, and contributed over C$517 million to the provincial economy.
+We work with local and Indigenous communities to ensure community members and affiliated businesses benefit from project opportunities.

 We believe that by listening to our communities and considering their feedback, our operations and relationships can be improved.
 Whether it is a concern you have, or important feedback or suggestions for us, we encourage you to share it with us by contacting one of our local offices or emailing us.
 Any feedback requiring action will be investigated internally to determine the appropriate resolution.
 We are also committed to maintaining open channels of communication, and will ensure that all those that provide feedback receive a response as to how it has been considered.
 We will respond to feedback within 48 hours of receipt.